-If the Planner notes a deficiency that is considered to be an Emergency, he shall immediately notify the area Superintendent.
+If the Planner notes a deficiency that is considered to be an Emergency, he shall immediately notify the area Manager.

-If a deficiency is noted to be a TD1 or TD2 priority, they will not be included on monthly maintenance schedules.
-It is the Planner's responsibility to ensure the appropriate personnel, whether Line Supervisors for line work or Maintenance Supervisor for contract maintenance, is aware of the work and of the high priority nature of the work.
+If a deficiency is noted to be a TD1 or TD2 priority, it is the Planner's responsibility to ensure the appropriate personnel is aware of the work and of the high priority nature of the work.